lukaslueg/sqlite3_hyperminhash/README.md

   E.g. `SELECT HYPERMINHASH_INTERSECTION((SELECT stats.hmh_data FROM stats WHERE stats.data_point = 'users'), (SELECT stats.hmh_data FROM stats FROM stats WHERE stats.data_point = 'admins'));`

+## Building

+Use Rust's package manager via `cargo build --release`.
+A shared object file for the current platform will be placed in `target/release`.

 By default, only the `HYPERMINHASH()`-function is available.
 Compile the crate with the `serialize`-feature to enable the other functions, which return a static error if the `serialize`-feature was not activated.